Kitchen Appliance Trends

 Stainless and Then Some

-Designers we spoke with said stainless steel remains the favorite finish for appliances.
+Stainless steel remains the favorite finish for appliances.
 Customers like its hard-to-smudge surface and gleaming looks.
 But so-called black stainless, a kind of gunmetal-ish blackish hue, is also showing up in many projects and stores.
-It’s priced about the same as normal stainless—about 10 to 25 percent higher than simpler black or white appliances.
+It’s priced about the same as regular stainless—about 10 to 25 percent higher than simpler black or white appliances.
 Other newer finishes include slate, a matte black that mimics the look of blackboard paint, and muted bronze.
 And simple black and white appliances have made a minor comeback, as they add contrast to kitchens with gray or colored cabinets.

 Keep Them Separated

 Kitchens have grown jumbo-sized in recent decades.
 That’s probably why manufacturers are producing separate icemakers (some make custom-sized cubes), freezers, and pizza ovens.
 You probably don’t need any of these specialty appliances, and many are quite expensive.
-But they’re now available for cocktail freaks, home pie slingers, and those who still need to store sides of beef and whatnot.
+But they’re now available for home pie slingers and bulk-food buyers.

-A few years back, dishwasher drawers (exactly what they sound like) were all the remodeling rage.
+A while back, dishwasher drawers (exactly what they sound like) were all the remodeling rage.
 But many kitchen pros claim they were problematic (leaks, functionality).
-Drawers definitely are still options, but these days they are used to store microwaves and as separate warming drawers.
+Drawers definitely are still an option, but these days they are used to store microwaves and as separate warming drawers.
 Microwave drawer units are significantly pricier than countertop or above-the-range models.
-For example, we found a 24-inch Sharp stainless steel drawer microwave model for $950 at Home Depot; we could buy a similar sized over-the-stove unit for $550 or countertop ones for less than $200.

 All in the Details